PagerDuty/developer-docs/docs/app-integration-development/10-OAuth-2-PKCE.md

 We've noted above that access tokens have an expiry date -- so do refresh tokens, and so does the lifetime of the user's authorization.

-Prior to October 30th 2022, all registered OAuth clients have the following settings:
+All OAuth clients registered prior to October 30th 2022 will have the following settings:

  - access token expiry of one year
  - refresh token expiry of one year